Project

 (btw, this is on a very nonstandard home-made distribution written for our institute. guess i'm adventurous out of necessity. but things look quite good, no major problems yet. :)

-- Added by Jim Pulokas over 18 years ago
+- Added by Jim Pulokas almost 19 years ago

 I just edited test1.py and test2.py to update for the latest Leginon release.
 The calls to "push" are now "send".